 xxxxxxxx (name withheld)

-One thing I find impossible to understand is now our minds have been subverted by the faith of others, why it needs to be protected or defended in a western rational world were we now consider the most most devout Christians as crazy?
-The idea that a law could be debated at the UN which would make the criticism of Islam a hate crime beyond parody.
+One thing I find impossible to understand is how our minds have been subverted by the faith of others, why it needs to be protected or defended in a western rational world where we now consider the most devout Christians as crazy?
+The idea that a law could be debated at the UN would make the criticism of Islam a hate crime beyond parody.
 Shame on us, and death to our children and grand children’s freedom.

-After every single atrocity we see fair minded and liberal people act as apologists for a totalitarian and fascistic ideology based on the stolen teaching of an illiterate Arabian (I could include the word pedophile, but seeing as Muhammad was alive in the 5th Century, it seems having sex with a 9 year old a distraction for more serious points), and I ask myself why?
+After every single atrocity, we see fair-minded and liberal people act as apologists for a totalitarian and fascistic ideology based on the stolen teaching of an illiterate Arabian (I could include the word paedophile, but seeing as Muhammad was alive in the 5th Century, it seems to have sex with a 9 year old a distraction for more serious points), and I ask myself why?
 Why do we condone the sacking of some geek for making a sexual joke about a dongle, yet condone and defend an ideology that is indefensibly misogynistic, reactionary, homophobic, violent, anti-democratic, and anti-free speech?

-Over the years I’ve seen a lot of faith, I’ve spent time with and lived with christians of all types, with mormons, with scieftologists, with jews and muslims.
+Over the years I’ve seen a lot of faith, I’ve spent time with and lived with Christians of all types, with Mormons, with Scientologists, with Jews and Muslims.
 I’ve tried to get to grips and understand their faiths, to have empathy for others, have respect for the nature of belief.
 Many people argue about the source and the nature of the soul, but I would say that faith is equally as nebulous, and of far more bearing to the world we live in.
-I would like to respect faith and believe, but the more I try the more disturbed I become, even though I actively want to be persuaded that I’m wrong, after all how good would it be not to ask questions, that every question ends with three letters.
+I would like to respect faith and believe, but the more I try the more disturbed I become, even though I actively want to be persuaded that I’m wrong, after all, how good would it be not to ask questions, that every question ends with three letters.

 Christ - tell me what to believe?
 Am I the crazy one to have no faith?

-My only conclusion, the only conclusion that stands up to the scrutiny of a 21st century mind, the conclusion I hope some civilised world will made a thousand years from now, is that faith is a form of madness in all people, hardwired into us for some reason - perhaps simple a blind hope that kept our species striving one - a reason subverted by some, part that magic of make believe, part dark circuit of control.
+My only conclusion, the only conclusion that stands up to the scrutiny of a 21st-century mind, the conclusion I hope some civilised world will make a thousand years from now, is that faith is a form of madness in all people, hardwired into us for some reason - perhaps simple a blind hope that kept our species striving one - a reason subverted by some, part that magic of make-believe, part dark circuit of control.